 ANSWER: How would the business continue?
-Would you be in business with your partner’s spouse or family?
+Would you force to be in business with your partner’s spouse or family?
 How would you replace your partner’s experience?
 How would your partner’s family get the income/equity of their interest?
 Would revenue even be there to pay them?
-Key man life insurance is a perfect way to transition a business.
-It provides instant liquidity to buy-out a deceased partner or shareholder’s interest while allowing for the surviving partner to maintain control of the company.
+Life insurance is a perfect way to provides liquidity for a business transition.
+It provides instant cash to buy-out a deceased partner or shareholder’s interest while allowing for the surviving partner to maintain control of the company.

 QUESTION: Is the company willing to self-insure?

 ANSWER: What are the actual costs of not doing the insurance?
-Does it make sense to forgo key man insurance?
-In nearly all cases, the cost of a key man life insurance policy is a small fraction of the cost of self-insuring.
-Doing a simple cost comparison will lead you in the right direction.
+Does it make sense to forgo coverage?
+In nearly all cases, the price of a key man life insurance policy is a small fraction of the cost of self-insuring.
+Simple cost comparisons will lead you in the right direction.

 QUESTION: Where do I locate a competent professional insurance agent that has experience in working with companies such as ours?

-ANSWER: The internet is a great tool for shopping for key man life insurance.
-However, you do not have look further than Right here!
-Since, 1994, we have helped thousands of business owner’s and companies of all shapes and sizes find the most competitive key man life insurance policies.
+ANSWER: The internet is an excellent tool for shopping for keyman life insurance, and you can get a quote right on our site.
+Since 1994, we have helped thousands of business owners and companies of all shapes and sizes find the most competitive key man life insurance policies.

 The answers to the questions above will provide a good starting point in your efforts to secure the best policy.
-With this information, you will know exactly what you are trying to accomplish, making it easier for us to help you find the best solution to your specific situation.
+With this information, you will identify your exact risks, making it easier for us to help you find the best solution to your specific situation.